Maintaining a COVID Secure environment

-Selina’s will be open for eat-in (after 17 May) and takeaway options.
-The garden area has eight tables, and these will be available to book throughout the summer months from 12 April.
+Selina’s cafe is open as normal for eat-in and takeaway.
+There is plenty of room in the cafe and our garden area is available throughout the summer months.
 We also have a deli fridge stocked with a lovely range of items.
-And of course, as always, there will be plenty of cake!
+And of course, as always, there will be plenty of glorious handmade cakes!

-**The team regularly clean the play equipment in the outdoor area during opening hours.
+**The team regularly clean the equipment in the play areas during the day.
 Please help us maintain the equipment’s cleanliness by cleaning after your child has used the area using the materials provided.

-It is important to note that government and NGB guidance is changing in real-time.
-We expect to update some of the measure outlined in this document to keep pace with these changes, and we will inform you whenever this happens.
+It is important to note that HMG and NGB guidance changes in real-time.
+We expect to update some of the measures outlined in this document to keep pace with these changes, and we will inform you whenever this happens.
 If you are still unsure or have further questions, please talk to us–we are here to help.

 Health and safety remain our number one priority at all times.
 We trust these steps offer reassurance that we are doing everything we can to make Calmababy COVID safe for your family.